jcs-instructor/mobtimer/proposal-websocketclient.md

 Web Socket Client proposal

-[ ] Do this first: revert back to using "ws" library and refactoring: Decrease profile of 3rd party web socket class (keep references entirely within one file if possible; maybe use interfaces, etc.; both on client and server)
+[ ] Revert & Refator: Do this first: revert back to using "ws" library and refactoring: Decrease profile of 3rd party web socket class (keep references entirely within one file if possible; maybe use interfaces, etc.; both on client and server)
 - open()
 - close()
 - readystate